matk000o/league-results-export/README.md

 ```bash
 python ./results_creator.py
 ```
-4. Open StredoLigaResults.csv in Excel or similar spreadsheet software
+4. Open the final csv file in Excel or similar spreadsheet software

 ## TODOs
 - check if the file uses correct format